- About Us

 They also assist the Global Medic Team by coordinating visits to poor families.

-Trailblazer is one of our favourite organisations: it is a grassroots implementer which is making a real difference and allows changing lives as well as influence local development policies.
+Trailblazer is a grassroots implementer which is making a real difference and allows changing lives as well as influence local development policies.

-In 2015 We donated $3,000, in 2013 the EXO Foundation made a US$2,300 donation to be used to dig 10 pull pump wells and buy 10 bios sand water filters in Pouk district South of Siem Reap improving the livelihoods of over 150 persons.
+In 2017 we donated $2,500 to help them purchase new well drilling equipment & machinery, in 2015 d $3,000, in 2013 the EXO Foundation made a US$2,300 donation to be used to dig 10 pull pump wells and buy 10 bios sand water filters in Pouk district South of Siem Reap improving the livelihoods of over 150 persons.

 Your donation directly benefits their needs